 SAVE YOUR CITY

 By 2021, over 2,800 New York small business owners had closed their doors forever.
 With those businesses, half a million New Yorkers lost their livelihood.
-Another 80,000 businesses faced the same fate, leaving as many as 1 Million households struggling to feed their families and pay rent.
+Another 80,000 businesses faced the same fate, leaving as many as 1 million households struggling to feed their families and pay rent.
 However, as masking decreased and vaccinations became readily available, many felt as if things were going “back to normal.”

 Seeing the pandemic’s impact on New York’s small businesses, entrepreneur and investor Oliver Libby brought a team together to start a campaign to gain public support for these establishments.
 We were happy to join that team, pro bono, as a way to give back and support small businesses.